 Appointments are required to obtain any results, referrals and prescription renewal.

-However, prescriptions without an appointment are at the discretion of the Providing Doctor and a cash fee of $10 will apply.
 Please speak to your Doctor if you require ongoing alternative arrangements for scripts.

 Please also remember that it is your responsibility to make sure you have adequate supply of medication for each day.
 If you do happen to run out before getting a new script from the Doctor, your local Pharmacist will usually give you extra supply to last until you can see the Doctor.